 About our Research

-NORSE (New Onset Refractory Status Epilepticus) and FIRES (Febrile Infection-Related Epilepsy Syndrome) remain some of the most challenging and least understood neurological disorders.
+NORSE (New Onset Refractory Status Epilepticus) (and its sub-type FIRES, Febrile Infection-Related Epilepsy Syndrome) remains one of the most challenging acute, devastating neurological disorders.

 -